WHY THIS PAGE

 First and foremost, family and friends.
 There is nothing that comes close to that priority but I am also very aware that I should do much more to uphold that priority.
 Especially when being buried in work, I am still guilty of not taking a step back and reward the most important people in my life with the same attention that they bless me with.
 This is my weak point and I can only ask for forgiveness for all the times that I failed to do so.
 Don’t give up on me yet, I am working on it, reminding myself that this is my responsibility!

 I have always been and am blessed with special friends throughout my life.
 Roeland, I still miss you every single day.
 Thomas and Jörg, I will need to learn to accept that you are no longer among us.
 Norbert, you are the kind of friend every person should have.
 Robin, our journey is far from over.
 Bernhard, the student and the teacher.
 Tanja, never stop being Moo.
 Meneer Marc, you are the smartest and coolest person I know.
 Milko, never surrender!
-Thomas and Marcel, teaching me how to disagree with respect.
+Marcel, teaching me how to disagree with respect.
 Wolf, always Mind over Matter.
 Kami, always being yourself no matter what.
 Peter, my personal safety net and the feeling is mutual.
-And of course Neville, friend and mentor, never a dull moment and always showing me where to look but never telling me what to see.
 I should say “thank you” more to all those special people in my life and I will start today!

 PEOPLE OVER PLACES